sanjP10/release/README.md

 # Release

-Release is a binary that validates and creates tags against git repos by reading your changelog file
+Release is a tool that validates and creates tags against git repos by reading your changelog file.

+It is supported for the following git repository providers:

+* Github
+* Gitlab
+* Bitbucket

-Requires a markdown formatted changelog, with the most recent changes at the top.
+It requires a markdown formatted changelog, with the most recent changes at the top.

 The that consists of a version must start with a `h2` markup and have a number afterwards.